The SRG/eROSITA all-sky survey: Cosmology constraints from cluster abundances in the western Galactic hemisphere: Cosmological constraints

-The correlation and the correlation coefficients between the free parameters in the fit are shown in Fig.~\ref{fig:LCDM_degeneracy} and \ref{fig:LCDM_correlation}.
+The correlation and the correlation coefficients between the free parameters in the fit are shown in Figs.~\ref{fig:LCDM_degeneracy} and \ref{fig:LCDM_correlation} in Appendix~\ref{app:tests}.
 We find that the terms representing the slopes ($B_{X}$ and $B_{\lambda}$) and the redshift evolution ($G_{X}$ and $C_{\lambda}$) of the scaling relations between X-ray observable and richness are correlated with $\Omega_{\rm m}$.
 In contrast, these terms are anti-correlated with $\sigma_8$.
 Interestingly, $S_8$ shows a strong correlation with the amplitude of the scaling relations ($A_X$ and $A_{\lambda}$), but we do not observe any correlation between $S_8$ and the mass slope and the redshift evolution.
 Notably, none of the best-fit cosmological parameters are degenerate with the scatter terms in scaling relations.
 This indicates that the observables employed in this work do not need to be tightly correlated with cluster mass, as only the mass distribution at the population level plays a determining role in cosmology.
 In our forward modeling approach, it is crucial to statistically reproduce the observables at a population level; therefore, the X-ray count rate, despite being a high-scatter mass proxy, is a powerful observable because of its role in the selection process.
+To calculate the consistency of our result with CMB measurements, we 1) resampled our MCMC chains and the \planck CMB~2020 chains to obtain the same number of points; 2) took the differences between the chains and assume that it is distributed according to a multivariate normal distribution with data inferred mean and covariance.
+This allows for a calculation of the $\chi^2 = \bar{\mu}^T C^{-1} \bar{\mu}$; and 3) we computed the survival function\footnote{The survival function complements one of the cumulative distribution functions} of the $\chi^2$ distribution.